helkebir/foxglove2zmq/README.md

 # Foxglove to ZMQ Relay

-A Python utility to connect to a [Foxglove](https://foxglove.dev/) WebSocket server, decode messages (JSON and Protobuf), and relay them to a ZMQ server using either a PUSH/PULL or PUB/SUB pattern.
+A Python utility to connect to a [Foxglove](https://foxglove.dev/) WebSocket server, decode messages (JSON and Protobuf), and relay them to _and_ from a ZMQ server using either a PUSH/PULL or PUB/SUB pattern.

 ![An image of a terminal showing foxglove2zmq in use in PUSH-PULL mode](https://github.com/helkebir/foxglove2zmq/blob/d8069e67c35913e8dfc45393bf9378f5b6e0f211/img/cli.png)

 This is useful for integrating Foxglove data streams with other backend services, logging systems, or robotics frameworks that use ZMQ for messaging.
+The relay is also bi-directional: Client publishing is fully supported from ZMQ to Foxglove.
 Also includes a command-line interface (`foxglove2zmq`) for easy setup and configuration!

 ## Features